Miglena-Medintsova/Miglena-Medintsova/README.md

 - QA Fundamentals and Manual Testing

+- Programing Fundamentals C# and Unit Testing

 📚 Currently Learning:

-Programming Fundamentals C# and Unit Testing
+Programming Advanced for QA with C#

 🔍 About Me:
 I'm passionate about ensuring software quality and delivering seamless user experiences.
 With a foundation in JavaScript, HTML, and CSS, I'm diving into the world of Quality Assurance, honing my skills in both QA fundamentals and manual testing.